The Beginnings of Photo Colorization

 The first artist to create such handpainted photographs was the Swiss painter Johann Baptist Isenring.
 He applied acacia gum and pigments to his photographs around 1839.

+Although the process of hand coloring photographs was invented in Europe it eventually became hugely successful in Japan.
 The Japanese were at this time very familiar with colorful wooden prints of landscapes and scenes of daily life.
-This artistic tradition made them very eager to apply their skills to add colour to their photographs.
-Over the decades Japanese and European artists inspired each other and the techniques gradually evolved and become more sophisticated through cultural exchange.
+Over the decades Japanese and European artists inspired each other and the techniques gradually evolved.

 - watercolors